Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 It wasn’t that they were carefree, Kevin decided.
 It was that playing and exploring and generally tearing around being a nuisance was how Gaoian cubs handled trauma.
 The ones who hung around Gyotin were clearly the older ones.

 Gyotin gave them something to do, and ambled in Kevin’s direction.
-Kevin was mildly impressed---the Gaoian had given absolutely no indication of noticing his audience.
+Kevin was mildly impressed - the Gaoian had given absolutely no indication of noticing his audience.

 “You look confused,” he said.